 How to find your dream home

-• You’ll also want to consider such things as proximity to schools, community centers, sports facilities, public transportation, hospitals, libraries, shopping areas and your workplace.
+- Consider things such as proximity to schools, community centers, sports facilities, public transportation, hospitals, libraries, shopping areas and your workplace.

-• Quite often people will drive through certain neighborhoods, looking for properties for sale.
+- Drive through certain neighborhoods to look for properties for sale.
 This is a good idea if you already know where you want to live, or a friend or family member has recommended a neighborhood and may help you quickly find a suitable home.

 - Many people in Canada also get in touch with a realtor or builder when they are thinking about buying a home.
 They are trained to help you find a suitable home, and to assist you when you are ready to buy.